UNTV: COVID-19 pandemic

-During the Luzon-wide ECQ, UNTV pioneered purely-remote, live online shows in Philippine television.
+During the Luzon-wide ECQ, UNTV pioneered purely remote, live online shows on Philippine television.
 Its morning program Good Morning Kuya went live on March 17, 2020, with all of its hosts at home and online.
 This is duplicated in all of UNTV's news programs.

 On April 8, 2020, UNTV aired the remote broadcast of Serbisyong Bayanihan hosted by UNTV-BMPI President and CEO Kuya Daniel Razon, live from a makeshift studio at his residence.
-The public service program caters to help those affected by the COVID-19 pandemic and educate the audience with updates about health protocols and announcements from authorities, including reports from UNTV's international correspondents.
+The public service program caters to help those affected by the COVID-19 pandemic and educates the audience with updates about health protocols and announcements from authorities, including reports from UNTV's international correspondents.
 It also served to carry out small acts of kindness and opened direct access to government agencies and officials.

 Also during the COVID-19 pandemic, UNTV launched its telemedicine platform for free medical consultations dubbed as UNTV Digital Clinic for outpatient, non-emergency cases.

-On October 8, 2020, UNTV and Members Church of God International inaugurated a free service, quarantine facility in City of Malolos, province of Bulacan for probable and mild cases of coronavirus disease (COVID-19).
-The health facility has 32 individual isolation rooms manned by full time doctors, nurses and non-medical personnel to assist the patients.
+On October 8, 2020, UNTV and Members Church of God International inaugurated a free service, quarantine facility in the City of Malolos, province of Bulacan for probable and mild cases of coronavirus disease (COVID-19).
+The health facility has 32 individual isolation rooms manned by full-time doctors, nurses, and non-medical personnel to assist the patients.

 New programs

 In June 2020, UNTV aired the pilot broadcast of Hataw Balita Pilipinas (later Hataw Balita Probinsya) newscast with live reports from its provincial correspondents.
 It was followed by UNTV News Worldwide newscast filled with live reports from international correspondents.

-In October 2020, veteran broadcaster Don Manolo Favis aired his new daily program Ito ang Inyong Lingkod, Don Manolo at UNTV Radyo La Verdad, simulcast at UNTV's digital television subchannel STV.
+In October 2020, veteran broadcaster Don Manolo Favis aired his new daily program Ito ang Inyong Lingkod, Don Manolo at UNTV Radyo La Verdad, simulcast on UNTV's digital television subchannel STV (now defunct).
 Don Manalo is a long-time radio host at GMA Network's AM radio station DZBB and known for his long-running radio program This is Manolo and His GENIUS (God’s Eternal News in Universal Salvation) Family where international televangelist Bro.
 Eli Soriano, host of Ang Dating Daan religious program, became one of the show's regular panelists since the 80s.

 On December 5, 2020, health-oriented program Healing Galing hosted by veteran broadcast journalist and naturopathy practitioner Dr. Edinell Calvario, aired its two-hour pilot live broadcast in UNTV with assigned timeslot every Saturday and Sunday mornings.
-Calvario is a pioneer DZMM Radyo Patrol 630 kHz field reporter, the radio arm of multimedia giant ABS-CBN.
+Calvario is a pioneer DZMM Radyo Patrol 630 field reporter, the radio arm of multimedia giant ABS-CBN.
 Healing Galing shares information and offers advice during its on-air show about naturopathy employing a wide array of herbal supplements with emphasis on diet and lifestyle changes.
-The move came after its former home TV5 Network, owned by PLDT's MediaQuest Holdings, abruptly cancelled airing Healing Galing show, including its simulcast over its radio arm Radyo5 92.3 News FM due to a programming revamp of TV5 and Radyo5 under the leadership of TV5/Cignal President and CEO Robert Galang.
+The move came after its former home TV5 Network, owned by PLDT's MediaQuest Holdings, abruptly cancelled airing Healing Galing show, including its simulcast over its radio arm Radyo5 92.3 News FM (now 105.9 True FM) due to a programming revamp of TV5 and Radyo5 under the leadership of TV5/Cignal President and CEO Robert Galang.